cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/tutorials/export-graphql-to-csv/index.md

 # Export GraphQL data to CSV

-This tutorial shows how to create a python script that queries the GraphQL API for Network Analytics data and then converts that data to comma-separated values (CSV) so that tools like Splunk can easily ingest and visualize it.
+This tutorial shows how to create a Python script that queries the GraphQL API for Network Analytics data and then converts that data to comma-separated values (CSV) so that tools like Splunk can easily ingest and visualize it.

 This example queries the `ipFlows1mAttacksGroups` [data set](/graphql-api/features/data-sets), which aggregates Network Analytics attack activity into 1-minute intervals.